Proud Canadian Company

 • Avoid prepayment penalties: Breaking a mortgage early can incur significant penalties, especially with fixed-rate mortgages.
 A blended mortgage allows you to avoid these fees while lowering your rate.

-• Access lower rates: Blending your mortgage should always lower your mortgage rate, effectively lowering your monthly mortgage payments and total interest paid.
+• Access lower rates: Blending your mortgage should always lower your rate, reducing your monthly payments and total interest paid.

 • Access your home equity: Blending your mortgage rate while increasing your mortgage balance will allow you to take out some of your home’s equity without refinancing your mortgage.